Dutchtronix/TRS-80-M100/MVT100/README.md

 This is a VT52 terminal emulator for Windows, written in C#.

+Originally written by Kenneth Gober
+Updated to be used with M100 Serial mode by Steven Adolph (see M100 adaptation.txt) Updated for more flexible XY cursor location controls by JdR

 The aim of this project is to accurately reproduce the experience of using a real Digital Equipment Corporation (DEC) VT52 terminal, including the look of the screen.